 When a person gets involved in an accident and suffers partial or complete vision, the effect is jarring.
 There may be secondary injury issues in the event of a car accident, and those issues may be ongoing.
 Therefore, life insurance companies mostly demand a one year waiting period after an accident to allow the person to get stabilized physically and mentally.

 It is a group of eye disorders that damage the optic nerve progressively.
 It is considered the second most common cause of blindness.
-It is generally believed that increased pressure in the eye causes intraocular pressure increase and never causes damage.
-This pressure buildup is one of the key secondary health issues that the underwriters look when deciding about a life insurance policy.
+It is generally believed that increased pressure in the eye causes intraocular pressure to increase and never causes damage.
+This pressure buildup is one of the key secondary health issues that the underwriters look at when deciding about a life insurance policy.

 Macular degeneration related to age

 This is the actual cause of vision loss in old people, especially above 60.
 When a small portion of the eye retina deteriorates, it can lead to significant vision loss.
 As macular degeneration is hereditary, it is something to actually monitor and is noted as part of any life insurance application.

 Many diabetic people develop a condition called retinopathy.
 High blood sugar in blood vessels causes the eyes to get weak and leads to blood and other liquids.
 Retinopathy can also cause swelling macula; this can damage vision, including legal blindness.

 The single biggest mistake the people make when looking for burial insurance is the approach they make like they think they can get through all the process alone.
 The big misunderstanding about insurance is that people can’t go directly to the burial insurance company and apply.
 These insurance companies will defer their client and ask them to apply through an agent or an agency.

 An independent agency can help these people choose freely from all the insurance companies and look at different options.
 These agencies shop around and help in comparing the offers from a bunch of insurance companies and in the end, find the best deal for the client.